precisely/gene-panel-curation/genes/CHRNB4.md

 # What does the CHRNB4 gene do?

 The CHRNB4 ([neuronal acetylcholine receptor subunit beta-4](http://www.uniprot.org/uniprot/P30926)) gene creates a protein that is part of a beta subunit of a nicotinic acetylcholine receptor (nAChR).
-It operates a [cation channel](https://www.ncbi.nlm.nih.gov/gene/1143) that nicotine binds to, muscle contraction and synaptic transmission.
+It operates a [cation channel](https://www.ncbi.nlm.nih.gov/gene/1143) that nicotine binds to, muscle contraction, and synaptic transmission.
 Variants in CHRNA5 have been linked to an increased risk of [lung cancer](https://www.ncbi.nlm.nih.gov/pubmed/18385738?dopt=Abstract) and [nicotine dependence](https://www.ncbi.nlm.nih.gov/pubmed/19443489).
 Other variants are associated with [ME/CFS](https://www.ncbi.nlm.nih.gov/pubmed/27099524) due to natural killer cell (NKC) disfunction.

 This gene is located on chromosome 15.
-The protein it creates acts in your testis and adrenal glands.
+The protein it creates acts in the adrenal glands and male testis.

 <TissueList male tissue D005837  endocrine tissues D004703  />